AdaCore/learn/content/courses/Ada_For_The_C_Embedded_Developer/chapters/08_Performance.rst

-Again, no extra copy is performed in the calls to :ada:`Update` and :ada:`Display`, which gives us optimal performance when dealing with arrays and avoids that we need to use access types to optimize the code.
+Again, no extra copy is performed in the calls to :ada:`Update` and :ada:`Display`, which gives us optimal performance when dealing with arrays and avoids the need to use access types to optimize the code.